 The price of this lens is low, and the usefulness is very high.
 The image quality this lens delivers competes with much more expensive models, and this is a full-featured lens (except for the missing tripod ring).
 What you get for the price makes the Sigma 100-400mm f/5-6.3 DG DN OS Contemporary Lens a bargain.

-As a "DG" lens, it is compatible with all Sony E-mount mirrorless ("DN") cameras, including both full-frame ("DG") and APS-C sensor format models, and a Leica L-mount version is also available.
+As a "DG" lens, it is compatible with all Sony E-mount mirrorless ("DN") cameras, including both full-frame ("DG") and APS-C sensor format models, Leica L-mount, and Fujifilm X mount.
 This lens is "Made in Japan."
-Sigma provides a limited 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.
+Sigma provides a limited 1-year warranty, and Sigma USA provides a limited 3-year warranty extension.

 The reviewed Sigma 100-400mm f/5-6.3 DG DN OS Contemporary Lens was online-retail sourced.